librato/librato-rack/README.md

 ## Installation

-In your `Gemfile` add:

-    gem 'librato-rails'
+    $ gem install librato-rack

-Then run `bundle install`.

 ## Configuration

 If you don't have a Metrics account already, [sign up](https://metrics.librato.com/).
-In order to send measurements to Metrics you need to provide your account credentials to `librato-rails`.
+In order to send measurements to Metrics you need to provide your account credentials to `librato-rack`.
 You can provide these one of two ways:

 ##### Use a config file